 Password security is essential for staff, particularly as they are able to access and use pupil data.
-Staff are expected to have secure passwords which are not shared with Issue 10 and an applied.
-The pupils are expected to Releps the impression of private and not to share with Page | others, particularly their friends.
+Staff are expected to have secure passwords which are not shared with anyone.
+The pupils are expected to keep their passwords private and not to share with others, particularly their friends.
 Staff and pupils are regularly reminded of the need for password security.